How to Enhance Appearance of Your KB Using CSS

 Note: The following operation is only for advanced users.

-You can change the default font for all pages using the below steps:
+You can change the default font for all pages using the steps below:

 1. Click "Insert" and select "CSS Editor" from the dropdown menu.